sanskruti-aids/Sentiment-Analysis-Level3/README.md

 - Google Colab

 ** Outcome<br>
-The model successfully classifies sentiments from text data and demonstrates how NLP techniques can be used to analyze social media opinions.
+The model successfully classifies sentiments from text data and demonstrates how NLP techniques can be used to analyze social media opinions.<br>

-** Dataset Features
+** Dataset Features<br>
 The dataset contains information such as:
 - Text
 - Sentiment